imixs/imixs-workflow/src/site/markdown/deployment/index.md

 		<version>${org.imixs.workflow.version}</version>
 	</dependency>

-Read the section [Maven](../maven.html) for further details.
+Read the [section Maven](../maven.html) for further details about how to work with maven artifacts.

 ## Database
 The Imixs-Workflow Engine stores the workflow model and its process instances into a database using the Java Persistence API (JPA).
-Therefore a database pool need to be provided together with the container the workflow engine is deployed to.
-The configuration is done via the persistence.xml file deployed together with the Imixs-Workflow Engine.
+Therefore a database pool need to be provided together with the container the Imixs-Workflow engine is deployed to.
+The configuration is done via the persistence.xml file.
 See the following example:

 	<?xml version="1.0" encoding="UTF-8"?>